Syzygianinfern0/HuggingFace-Cheatsheet/README.md

-# Transformers: State-of-the-art Natural Language Processing in Pytorch.
+# Transformers: State-of-the-art Natural Language Processing in PyTorch.
 Check out [the library](https://github.com/huggingface/transformers) that was used to make this.
 These notebooks are pretty much an implementation of most of the techniques portrayed in the documentation.